wombleton/gitlaw-nz/acts/C/Charitable Trusts Act 1957.md

     *   (i) encouragement of skill, industry, and thrift:

-    *   (j) rewards for acts of courage and self sacrifice:
+    *   (j) rewards for acts of courage and self-sacrifice:

     *   (k) the erection, laying out, maintenance, or repair of buildings and places for the furtherance of any of the purposes mentioned in this section.